-As described in the PEA technical report, the CV property initially consisted of 1,085 lithium placer claims covering about 10,600 hectares in Clayton Valley.
+As described in the PEA technical report, the CV Project initially consisted of 1,085 lithium placer claims covering about 10,600 hectares in Clayton Valley.
 On August 24, 2017, the Company terminated its option to explore and develop potential claystone resources on a set of claims controlled by Cypress Development Corporation.
 In November 2017, the Company acquired 74 lithium placer claims covering 599 hectares from Advantage Lithium Corp. ("Advantage Lithium") and Nevada Sunrise Gold Corporation ("Nevada Sunrise").
 With these transactions, the property consisted of 1,083 lithium placer claims in Clayton Valley as of June 30, 2018.

 In August 2018, the Company released 135 claims to better refine its land position.
+Subsequently, two association claims were re-staked and divided into four individual claims.
 As a result, the Company controls 950 placer claims located in blocks to the south, east and north of Albemarle Corp.'s ("Albemarle") existing lithium brine operation.
-In their entirety, the claims controlled by Pure Energy as of September 1, 2018 occupy approximately 94 km2 (9,400 hectares or 23,360 acres).
+In their entirety, the claims controlled by Pure Energy as of June 30, 2023 occupy approximately 94 km2 (9,400 hectares or 23,360 acres).

-All 950 claims are located on unencumbered public land managed by the federal Bureau of Land Management ("BLM") and shown in the claim map below in Figure 2.
-Of these, 541 claims representing about 4,400 hectares are owned by the Company or its subsidiaries as the claimant, and 409 claims representing about 5,000 hectares are leased through option agreements.
+All 950 claims are located on unencumbered public land managed by the federal BLM and shown in the claim map below in Figure 2, and are held in good standing.
+Of these, 541 claims representing about 4,400 hectares are owned by the Company or its subsidiaries as the claimant, and 409 claims representing about 5,000 hectares are leased through option agreements with underlying claim holders.

-Under the Agreement, SLB has the obligation to maintain all 950 claims in good standing with the BLM and Esmeralda County.
+Under the Agreement, SLB has the obligation to maintain all 950 claims in good standing with the BLM and Esmeralda County, and is current in its filings.